-Two CASL students, Larry Lehna and Joseph Maurer, were honored as Chancellor’s Medallion recipients at the University of Michigan-Dearborn’s commencement ceremony on December 13.
+Two CASL students, Katherine Pfannes and David Renard, will be honored as Chancellorís Medallion recipients at the University of Michigan-Dearbornís commencement ceremony on April 26.
 The students demonstrated excellence in scholarship, leadership, and service.
 The Chancellor's Medallion is UM-Dearborn's most prestigious academic honor bestowed on students.
 The University presents the award at each commencement.
-CASL student Kaitlin Wlodkowski was the student speaker at the ceremony.
+CASL student Benita Robinson will be the student speaker at the ceremony.

 Katherine Pfannes will graduate High Distinction with a Bachelor of Science degree in psychology and a minor in biological sciences.
 Ms. Pfannes was named to the Deanís List eight times, received UM-Dearborn Honors in 2014, was named a James B. Angell Scholar from 2012 to 2014 and received the William J. Branstrom Prize in 2011.
 She also has been awarded the Chancellorís Scholarship.